awsdocs/amazon-migrationhub-user-guide/doc_source/doing-more.md

    1. If one or more rows of the **Mapped servers** columns is *not* populated and there is a **Map** button present in that row's **Action** column, this is an indication that manual mapping is required\.
 Proceed to the next set of procedures\.

-### Tracking When You Migrate Without Performing Discovery<a name="updates-tracking-wt-no-disco"></a>
+### Tracking when you migrate without performing discovery<a name="updates-tracking-wt-no-disco"></a>

 If you did not perform discovery with an AWS discovery tool, then Migration Hub will add a server corresponding to the migration update to the servers list and automatically map the update to the server\.
 You can group servers to applications and then start tracking the migration on the application’s details page in the **Migrate** section of the console\.
-See, [Group Servers as Applications](migrate-wt-migrate.md#migrate-wt-group-as-applications) and [Track Status of Migrations](migrate-wt-track.md#migrate-wt-track-app-status)\.
+See, [Group servers as applications](migrate-wt-migrate.md#migrate-wt-group-as-applications) and [Track status of migrations](migrate-wt-track.md#migrate-wt-track-app-status)\.

-### Troubleshooting and Manually Mapping Migration Updates<a name="updates-tracking-wt-troubleshooting"></a>
+### Troubleshooting and manually mapping migration updates<a name="updates-tracking-wt-troubleshooting"></a>

 You can verify that the migration update is mapped to a server by viewing the update on the **Updates** page\.
 If a server has not been mapped to a migration and you just started the migration task, see if it appears as mapped after waiting five minutes and refreshing the page\.